P Program (Outline)

 ;

-A P program consists of a collection of following top-level declarations:
+A P program consists of a collection of the following top-level declarations: